 If you haven’t tried acupuncture yet, it may be an excellent treatment option.
 Most acupuncture clinics can quickly fit you in for an appointment.
 You can check out the Acufinder directory of acupuncturists to find a traditional practitioner in your area.
 If you’re interested in seeing a doctor who practices acupuncture, you can check out the American Academy of Medical Acupuncture’s online directory.

-A study in the Journal of Manipulative and Physiological Therapeutics suggested that two types of massage therapy significantly help women with fibromyalgia.
+A study in the suggested that two types of massage therapy significantly help women with fibromyalgia.

 Manual lymph drainage therapy is a massage technique that moves fluid away from areas where lymph vessels are blocked or damaged.
 Connective tissue massage is an intense massage technique that focuses on manipulating myofascial tissue.
 Researchers suggest that both techniques lessen pain, improve quality of life, and increase pain thresholds.